 Grammy Award-winning baritone Edward Parks, a native of Indiana, Pennsylvania, holds degrees from Oberlin Conservatory and Yale University.
 A National Winner of the Metropolitan Opera Laffont Competition, Parks trained at the Met’s Lindemann Young Artists Development Program, and was also awarded third prize in Placido Domingo’s Operalia Competition.

-Projects for the 2022-2023 season include Jack Torrance in The Shining with Lyric Opera of Kansas City, Marcello in Yuval Sharon’s contemporary staging of La bohème with Boston Lyric Opera, a presentation of Peter Knell’s new opera Arkhipov, centered around the Cuban Missile Crisis, and a seven-city US stadium tour with renowned Italian tenor Andrea Bocelli.
+Projects for the 2022-2023 season included Jack Torrance in The Shining with Lyric Opera of Kansas City, Marcello in Yuval Sharon’s contemporary staging of La bohème with Boston Lyric Opera, a presentation of Peter Knell’s new opera Arkhipov, centered around the Cuban Missile Crisis, and a seven-city US stadium tour with renowned Italian tenor Andrea Bocelli.

 During the 2021-2022 season Mr. Parks joined Bocelli on national tour, performing in dozens of venues including New York City’s Madison Square Garden and Los Angeles’ Hollywood Bowl.
 He reprised Jack Torrance with Opera Colorado and bowed as Marcello in Yuval Sharon’s production with Detroit Opera (formerly Michigan Opera Theater).